Sunday, 15 November 2009

 Elsewhere a "Black and Tan" is sometimes ordered, a half pint of Guinness blended with another half pint of draught bitter.
 For those drinkers who are unused to the unique attributes of raw and unlaced Guinness, this is a good way to acquire the taste.

-The expression "Black and Tan" also refers to the mixed security forces of black-uniformed Police and brown-uniformed Army personnel that operated in Ireland during the struggle for political independance.
-Use tact when dicussing this in the company of Irish nationals.
-The behaviour of the Black and Tans made them generally unpopular in Ireland and they are not remembered fondly.
+The expression "Black and Tan" also refers to the militia set up in Ireland in 1920 to augment the Royal Irish Constabulary and suppress revolution.
+Because of the shortage of black police uniforms they were issued with khaki uniform.
+Use tact when discussing this in the company of Irish nationals.
+The behaviour of the Black and Tans under their leader Henry Hugh Tudor made them generally unpopular in Ireland and they are not remembered fondly.

 Why men can read maps and women remember birthdays